t3knoid/homelab/azure_powershell_(az)_reference_guide.md

 # Azure PowerShell (Az) Reference Guide

-This guide provides **documentation on using Azure PowerShell (Az module)** in your Home Lab.
+This guide provides **documentation on using Azure PowerShell (Az module)** in the Home Lab.
 It includes installation, common commands, authentication, and uninstallation procedures.

 ---